-This is commonly confused with "Hostile Fire Pay," but in actually, the pays are two entirely separate things.
-Hazardous duty pay is paid to personnel who perform duties, which by their very nature may be hazardous.
-Payments are authorized for those performing duties concerning parachuting, flight deck duties, demolition duty, experimental stress volunteers (acceleration, low pressure, high pressure, etc.), duty involving toxic fuels or pesticides, and duties involving dangerous viruses, bacteria, or chemical weapons.
+This is commonly confused with "Hostile Fire Pay," but in actuality, they are two entirely separate things.
+Hazardous duty pay is paid to personnel who perform duties that by their very nature may be hazardous.
+This includes parachuting, flight deck duties, demolition duty, experimental stress volunteers (acceleration, low pressure, high pressure, etc.), duty involving toxic fuels or pesticides, and duties involving dangerous viruses, bacteria, or chemical weapons.
 The governing directive is the Defense Pay Regulation, Volume 7A, Chapter 24.

 Family Separation Allowance

-Military members who are separated from their legal dependents for a period in excess of 30 days to a location where the dependent(s) are not authorized to accompany him or her at government expense is authorized to receive family separation allowance.
+Military members who are separated from their legal dependents for a period in excess of 30 days, to a location where the dependent(s) are not authorized to accompany them at government expense, are authorized to receive family separation allowance.
 There are two types of allowance: FSA-1 and FSA-2.
 A member may receive both.
-Type 1 is payable when a member may not reside on-base in their new location.
-It's equal to Basic allowance for Housing (BAH) at the "without dependent" rate.
+Type 1 is payable when a member may not reside on base in their new location.
+The amount is equal to Basic Allowance for Housing at the "without dependents" rate.
 It's designed to help pay for rent and utilities for the additional household.
 FSA-2 is payable when the member is apart from legal dependents for a period in excess of 30 days.
-It's designed to provide assistance in paying for the incidental expenses incurred for maintaining a separate household away from family members.
+This is designed to provide assistance in paying for the incidental expenses incurred for maintaining a separate household away from family members.
 The governing directive is the Defense Pay Regulation, Volume 7A, Chapter 27.

 Special "Personal" Allowances

 Here's an interesting "tidbit:" Military members in certain "special" positions, receive a special personal allowance to help with incidentals and entertainment expenses.
 The governing directive is the Defense Pay Regulation, Volume 7A, Chapter 31.